Caerind/MusicPlayer/README.md

 Add all .ogg & .wav files in a folder to your song list :

--sudo musicplayer add folder yourfoldername
+- sudo musicplayer add folder yourfoldername

 Play a random song in your song list :